UoA-eResearch/git-novice/index.md

 site: sandpaper::sandpaper_site
 ---

-Xin and Sarah want to collaborate on writing a recipe together, but they have run into problems doing this in the past.
+Shen and Sarah want to collaborate on writing a recipe together, but they have run into problems doing this in the past.
 If they take turns, each one will spend a lot of time waiting for the other to finish, but if they work on their own copies and email changes back and forth things will be